 Kewpie - a Chimera

-The Variability in Flower Shape and Color
+The Variability in Flower Shape and Color.

-And here?
 If we didn’t know that we were looking at ‘Kewpie’, or if these flowers were not on the same bush or on the same branch, we could easily believe, at first glance, that this is simply a pink oleander.
 But they are, in fact, Kewpie blossoms; ‘the other Kewpie blossoms’, the chimeric blossoms which are derived from the other cell tissue.

 In general, one must say about the color pink, with regard to ‘Kewpie’, that it is a pink which tends toward magenta.

-Oktober 2020, Oleander Haus, Translation: James Nicholas
+January 2021, Oleander Haus, Translation: James Nicholas